The iOS 12.3.2 update could have a huge impact on your iPhone 8 Plus’ performance.

 As we push away from the release date there’s a growing list of complaints about bugs, glitches, and performance issues.
 Some of these issues are minor annoyances, other problems are much bigger.

-iPhone 8 iOS 12.2 Impressions & Performance
+iPhone 8 Plus iOS 12.3.2 Impressions & Performance

-If you're moving up from an older version of iOS, you can expect a bigger download and a lengthier installation because the features and fixes from the updates you skipped are baked into your version of iOS 12.2.
+If you're moving up from an older version of iOS, you can expect a bigger download and a lengthier installation because the features and fixes from the updates you skipped are baked into your version of iOS 12.3.2.

-For more on the iOS 12.2 download and installation, please take a look at our guide.
+For more on the iOS 12.3.2 download and installation, please take a look at our guide.

 Wi-Fi, Bluetooth, and GPS are all working normally and we haven't noticed slow speeds or an increased number of dropped connections.
 These are common issues after a software update.

-If you need some additional feedback please take a look at our list of reasons to and not to install the iOS 12.2 update on your device right now.
+If you need some additional feedback please take a look at our list of reasons to and not to install the iOS 12.3.2 update on your device right now.